devjhonsilva/ListParticipant/README.md

 ## Feedback

-Se você tiver algum feedback, por favor nos deixe saber por meio de jonatansilvasantos@outlook.com
+If you have any feedback, please let us know at jonatansilvasantos@outlook.com